 Athlete Whereabouts Information

-Athletes who have been included in a Registered Testing Pool by their International Federation and/or DFSNZ shall provide whereabouts information in the manner specified in the International Standard for Testing and Investigations, and shall be subject to Consequences for Rule 2.4 violations as provided in Rule 10.3.2.
-The International Federations and DFSNZ shall coordinate the identification of such Athletes and the collection of their whereabouts information.
-DFSNZ shall make available, through ADAMS, a list which identifies those Athletes included in its Registered Testing Pool by name.
+Athletes who have been included in a Registered Testing Pool by their International Federation and/or the Commission shall provide whereabouts information in the manner specified in the International Standard for Testing and Investigations, and shall be subject to Consequences for Rule 2.4 violations as provided in Rule 10.3.2.
+The International Federations and the Commission shall coordinate the identification of such Athletes and the collection of their whereabouts information. the Commission shall make available, through ADAMS, a list which identifies those Athletes included in its Registered Testing Pool by name.
 Athletes shall be notified before they are included in a Registered Testing Pool and when they are removed from that pool.
 The whereabouts information they provide while in the Registered Testing Pool will be accessible through ADAMS to WADA and to other Anti-Doping Organisations having authority to test the Athlete as provided in Rule 5.2.
 Whereabouts information shall be maintained in strict confidence at all times; shall be used exclusively for purposes of planning, coordinating or conducting Doping Control, providing information relevant to the Athlete Biological Passport or other analytical results, to support an investigation into a potential anti-doping rule violation, or to support proceedings alleging an anti-doping rule violation; and shall be destroyed after it is no longer relevant for these purposes in accordance with the International Standard for the Protection of Privacy and Personal Information.

-DFSNZ may, in accordance with the International Standard for Testing and Investigations, establish Testing Pools, which may include Athletes who are subject to less stringent whereabouts requirements than Athletes included in DFSNZ’s Registered Testing Pool, and impose appropriate and proportionate non-Code Rule 2.4 consequences in case the Athletes do not comply with such whereabouts requirements.
+The Commission may, in accordance with the International Standard for Testing and Investigations, establish Testing Pools, which may include Athletes who are subject to less stringent whereabouts requirements than Athletes included in the Commission’s Registered Testing Pool, and impose appropriate and proportionate non-Code Rule 2.4 consequences in case the Athletes do not comply with such whereabouts requirements.

-DFSNZ may, in accordance with the International Standard for Testing and Investigations, collect whereabouts information from Athletes who are not included within a Registered Testing Pool and impose appropriate and proportionate non-Code Rule 2.4 consequences.
+The Commission may, in accordance with the International Standard for Testing and Investigations, collect whereabouts information from Athletes who are not included within a Registered Testing Pool and impose appropriate and proportionate non-Code Rule 2.4 consequences.

 Retired Athletes Returning to Competition

-If an International- or National-Level Athlete in DFSNZ’s Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has: (a) made themselves available for Testing for a period of six months before returning to competition, including (if requested) complying with the whereabouts requirements of the International Standard for Testing and Investigations; and (b) given six months prior written notice of their intent to resume competing to their International Federation and DFSNZ.
-WADA, in consultation with the relevant International Federation and DFSNZ, may grant an exemption to the six-month written notice rule where the strict application of that rule would be unfair to an Athlete.
+If an International- or National-Level Athlete in the Commission’s Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has: (a) made themselves available for Testing for a period of six months before returning to competition, including (if requested) complying with the whereabouts requirements of the International Standard for Testing and Investigations; and (b) given six months prior written notice of their intent to resume competing to their International Federation and the Commission.
+WADA, in consultation with the relevant International Federation and the Commission, may grant an exemption to the six-month written notice rule where the strict application of that rule would be unfair to an Athlete.
 This decision may be appealed under Rule 13.

 Any competitive results obtained in violation of Rule 5.6.1 shall be Disqualified unless the Athlete can establish that he or she could not have reasonably known that this was an International Event or a National Event.